hung-cybo/yargs-escape-line-break/README.md

 --help:Show help
 ```

-The description of `--foo` option is displayed in multi lines.
+The description of `--foo` option is displayed in multi-lines.

-And with the current behavior of zsh-completion, each lines will be evaluated:
+And with the current behavior of zsh-completion, each line will be evaluated:
 - If It meets the format `key:desc` => mark it as an option
 - If It does not meet the format `key:desc` => move it to the bottom

+That's why the description of `--foo` option is displayed incorrectly.

 ## Lisence